Linaro/lava/doc/v2/device-integration.rst

 Do not resort to :ref:`simplistic testing
 <simplistic_testing_problems>`.

-..caution:: Do not be tempted to re-use the existing support for something which is not actually using that support.
-Just because your custom system looks like U-Boot or fastboot does **not** mean you can mangle the existing support to fit.
-If you need something which is similar but not the same, write a new set of classes and templates. **Never** share method-specific syntax with a similar but different method.
+.. caution:: Do not be tempted to re-use the existing support for something which is not actually using that support.
+Just because your custom system looks like U-Boot or fastboot does **not** mean you should mangle the existing support to fit.
+If you need something which is similar but not the same, write a new set of classes and templates.
+By all means, use that existing code as a starting point.

+  Avoid sharing method-specific syntax with a similar but different method.
 U-Boot or fastboot parameters and options remain specific to U-Boot or fastboot respectively.
+While this might look like a quick and easy way to add support, it is very likely that future changes to the support you're abusing might break your tests without warning.

 .. _integration_extend_template: